mike-klopfer/Full-Stack/1-foundations/python-http/python-http.md

 * We'll write some Python code to run a mini-web service, and it will need to:
   * Import `http:server`
   * Create a subclass of `http.server.BaseHTTPRequestHandler`.
 This is our **handler class**.
-  * Define a method on the handler calss for each **HTTP verb** you watn to handle
+  * Define a method on the handler class for each **HTTP verb** you want to handle
     * The mehtod for GET requests has to be called `do_GET`
-    * Inisde the method, call build-in methods of the handler class to read the HTTP request and write the response.
+    * Inisde the method, call built-in methods of the handler class to read the HTTP request and write the response.
   * Create an instance of `http.server.HTTPServer`, giving it your handler class and server information
   * Call the `HTTPServer` instance's `serve_forever` method.